simonhauck/MPI_NEAT/INSTALL.md

 ### Generate asymmetric keys for authentication
 The nodes will communicate using ssh.
-To allow authentication password without a password, an asymmetric key must be generated and added to the known hosts.
+To allow authentication password without a password, an asymmetric key must be generated and added to the 'authorized_keys' file.
 ```shell script
 #Login into your master node